 Project Dictionary A project dictionary is just what it sounds like.
 It is unique to a particular project.
 When a project dictionary is created, it is saved in the Spelling folder of your Lingo project.

 For example, you might choose to use this kind of dictionary if you are a translator with several clients, and each client has unique terms with unusual spellings.
 By using a project dictionary, you can keep those spellings tied to a certain project.

 Following are the primary tasks for using dictionaries:

 - Add Words to Custom Dictionary When performing spell checking in your project, you can add questionable words to a custom global or project dictionary.
 See Spell Checking While Typing and Spell Checking Manually.

 - Edit Custom Dictionary After a custom global

 or projectdictionary has been created, you can edit it.
 This may involve changing the spelling of existing terms or adding new words directly in the editor.
 See Editing Custom Dictionaries.

 - Choose Global Dictionary Location Rather than using the default location, you can choose a custom location for global dictionaries.
 This is useful if you work on a team and want all writers to use the same dictionary.
 See Choosing the Location for Global Dictionaries.

-- Import If necessary, you can use download more dictionaries in various languages from openoffice.org and then use the Options dialog to import them for use in Contributor.
+- Import If necessary, you can download more dictionaries in various languages from openoffice.org and then use the Options dialog to import them for use in Lingo.
+See Importing Dictionaries.